supahcraig/CLDR/Labs/Data Warehouse/Dbeaver Connect.md

 ## Environment setup

-1.  create a virtual warehouse (hive or impala, SSO enabled or otherwise...we'll connect to both, although beeline doesn't work with SSO yet)
+1. Create a Virtual Warehouse (hive or impala, SSO enabled or otherwise...we'll connect to both, although beeline doesn't work with SSO yet)
-2. Download the JDBC/ODBC jar
+2. Download the JDBC jar for Hive or the JDBC/ODBC jar for Impala

 ![](./images/dbeaver/cdp-vdw-download-jar.png)